 A student should contact their instructor directly to discuss anticipated and unexpected absences.
-In the event that a student has missed or will miss classes, the Auburn Cares office can assist a student by contacting the Associate Dean of the student’s college and ask that the student’s professors are notified of his/her absence.
+In the event that a student is unable to contact their professors due to inpatient hospitalization or incapacitation, the Auburn Cares office can assist a student by contacting the Associate Dean of the student’s college and ask that the student’s professors are notified of his/her absence.
 In order for notification to be sent, the Auburn Cares office must be notified of the incident by the impacted student, parent or guardian.
 The Auburn Cares office may request documentation of the incident for verification, as deemed necessary.

 Students should familiarize themselves with Auburn University’s Policy on Class Attendance and Examinations to learn more.

 Auburn University respects the right of instructors to teach and the right of students to learn.
 In order to protect these rights certain classroom conditions must be met.
 Students, faculty and staff should familiarize themselves with Auburn University’s Policy on Classroom Behavior which outlines examples of improper classroom behaviors, as well as expectations and guidelines for intervention by faculty and staff.

 Examples of improper classroom behaviors in the classroom may include, but are not limited to: